pandey-ankit/WebLogic-Basic-Lab/README.md

 - The Change Center is now expressed as a shopping cart.
 See [Use the Shopping Cart](https://github.com/oracle/weblogic-remote-console/blob/master/site/console_uidesign.md#cart).
 - Instead of logging directly into the Administration Console deployed in a WebLogic domain, the Remote Console connects to the Administration Server in a WebLogic domain, with the credentials supplied by the user, using WebLogic REST APIs.

-##  Steps 1: Login to OCI console and Navigating through Resources
+##  Step 1: Login to OCI console and Navigating through Resources

+Due to the limitations of the Luna environment we can't start the docker directly on Luna desktop.
+So we need to ask you to connect to the "external" compute VM where Docker was already provisioned.
+This step indicates how to find out the IP of that compute VM where you will be starting WebLogic Server

 - On the Desktop, Click on **Luna-Lab.html** file.